Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus: Conclusion

-In this paper, an enhanced worst-case timing analysis of ring-based networks with cyclic dependencies, based on Network Calculus framework, has been proposed.
-Unlike conventional approaches based on local analysis of the delay bound in each crossed node in the network, our proposed approach is based on a global analysis method, accounting the flow serialization phenomena along the flow path, to allow the computation of tighter end-to-end delay bounds.
-Hence, we have defined and proved the closed-form formula of the end-to-end service curve of any flow of interest crossing such a network, under arbitrary and FP multiplexings.
-Afterwards, the performance evaluation of such a proposal under various scenarios has been conducted, and results highlight the tightness of computed delay bounds, in contrast to conventional methods, i.e. Time Stopping and Backlog-based methods, and in reference with a lower bound of the exact worst case delay.
-Furthermore, the proposed method yields to guarantee enhanced system performance, in terms of resource efficiency and network scalability. \\
+In this paper, we have introduced a new approach, called PMOC, to compute delay bounds in multiple-ring networks with cyclic dependencies.
+This proposed approach integrates the flow serialization phenomena along the flow path, to allow the computation of tighter end-to-end delay bounds, with reference to existing timing analyses in this area.
+Hence, we have defined and proved the guaranteed end-to-end service curves of any f.o.i crossing such a network under Arbitrary and Fixed Priority multiplexing, for mono-ring and multiple-ring networks.
+Moreover, the computation of the delay bounds have been presented in the general case, and illustrated for the specific case of regular ring networks.
+Detailed sensitivity and tightness analyses have highlighted the accuracy of our proposed approach, in comparison to conventional methods and with reference to an achievable worst-case delay.
+This fact yields enhanced network performance in terms of resource efficiency and network scalability.
+Finally, the efficiency of our proposal has been illustrated through a realistic avionics case study.

-As a next step, we envision to extend this result to FIFO service policy and any network topology with cyclic dependencies.
+The next step of this work is to extend the PMOC approach to compute delay bounds in the general case of non-feedforward networks.